BrunoFerreira00/Assembly_DataSheet/README.md

 # Assembly_DataSheet
-Data sheet of assembly code for computer architecture
+Data sheet of assembly code for computer architecture.
 ## (Work in progress)